Am0rphous/Awesome/SysAdmin.md

   - [ClamAV Documentation](https://github.com/Cisco-Talos/clamav-faq)
 - [Phishdetect-node](https://github.com/phishdetect/phishdetect-node) - server component of PhishDetect.
 - [Rootkit Hunter](http://rkhunter.sourceforge.net/) - Rootkit Hunter (commonly abbreviated as RKH) is a security monitoring and analyzing tool for POSIX compliant systems, to help you detect known rootkits, malware and signal general bad security practices.
-- [Web Shell Detector](https://github.com/emposha/PHP-Shell-Detector) - Web Shell Detector – is a php script that helps you find and identify php/cgi(perl)/asp/aspx shells.
+- [Web Shell Detector](https://github.com/emposha/PHP-Shell-Detector) - php script that helps you find and identify php/cgi(perl)/asp/aspx shells.
 Web Shell Detector has a “web shells” signature database that helps to identify “web shell” up to 99%. [shelldetector.com](https://shelldetector.com/)

 ## Backup
 - [Bacula](https://ubuntu.com/server/docs/backups-bacula) - Bacula is a backup program enabling you to backup, restore, and verify data across your network.
 There are Bacula clients for Linux, Windows, and Mac OS X.